phu3112004/2PMNTravel/README.md

 - Start the development server:
      `npm start`
 ## Contribution
-We welcome contributions to enhance the functionality and features of this travel website.
+Welcome contributions to enhance the functionality and features of this travel website.
 Please fork the repository and submit pull requests for review.
 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for more information.